bishoy2002/IT-1025-Bishoy/Lab7/readme.md

 The method is the function.
 The method is the swim(), and the be awesome().
 ### Constructor:
 The constructor method is used to set data.
-It runs as soon as an object of a class is insrantitiated.
+It runs as soon as an object of a class is instantiated.
 ### Class vs. Object
 The class is a blueprint created by programmers for an object.
 It defines the set of attributes that will caracterize the object.
 The object is the realized version of the class.
 To instiatiate an object refers to taking the templete or class and then create an object from the template.
 ## Object Oriented Concepts